ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    * libPNG
    * zlib

-..
-   COMMENT: Update version of ESMF?
-Need other version updates?

 For MacOS systems, some additional software is needed.
 It is recommended that users install this software using the `Homebrew <https://brew.sh/>`__ package manager for MacOS:

 * brew install gcc@11